Everything you need to know about seniority.

 - (4) I think the professor conveys the subject matter effectively

 - (9) I find that the professor, as a teacher, is … excellent, good. acceptable, poor, very poor

-A member’s point total is noted in four places:
+A member’s point total is noted in the following places:

 Note that although it appears that a professor can submit changes on this form, Human Resources do not acknowledge any changes made to the Online Web Application Form.
 Refer to question 4.

-You must send a notice of disagreement that includes your name, employee number, uOttawa email address, and contact information to email@example.com, and include the Association (firstname.lastname@example.org) in CC.
+You must send a notice of disagreement that includes your name, employee number, uOttawa email address, and contact information to email@example.com, and include the Association (firstname.lastname@example.org) in copy (CC).

 Points are updated by June 30 each year.
 Any courses ending after this date are not included.
 Points collected for the academic year ending August 31 are not recorded.
-The University must post an APTPUO member list on its Web site, as well as their seniority points, their faculty, and their home department.
-Members must report errors or omissions to the Human Resources Service before July 31.
+The university must post an APTPUO member list on its website, as well as their seniority points, their faculty, and their home department.
+Members must report errors or omissions to the Human Resources Service before August 31st.
 For more information, consult section 5.8 of the Collective Agreement.